AZMindroma/RollingLounge/FAQs/Rolling Sky Fanmades FAQ.md

 **How can I make edits myself?**
 Sadly, we cannot make resources for editing too accessible.
 We had a #rs-assets channel before with resources for editing RS, which resulted in a huge scandal.
 To get help with starting out in editing, there are some resources in the pinned messages of #rolling-sky-chat.
 If the resources aren't enough for you, you can ask people, but if they don't know how to edit or don't want to tell you, don't pressure them further.
 Generally, it's a difficult topic and we much rather recommend fanmades like **Rolling Sky Remake** to make levels easily.

+**I can't change to Portrait Mode in Rolling Sky Remake 1.0!**
+The versions of Rolling Sky Remake (on Android) from 1.0r and later do not support portrait mode since the game was designed as a widescreen-only game.
+This means it not changing to portrait is intended behavior and will stay that way.
+To play RSR in portrait mode, you may install a Screen Orientation app from the Play Store to force RSR to go to portrait mode.
+This however was reported to make the sensitivity of the ball weird.

+**I'm on iOS!
+What fanmades can I play?
+Everything just seems to be available on Android.**
+Since making apps for iOS with Unity requires Xcode (requires a macOS device) or Unity Build Automation (not free) and a lack of testing opportunities, not every fanmade can afford making iOS builds.
+There are some iOS builds available though